Mining in Mauritania: Petroleum

 Mauritania began producing its first petroleum from the Chinguetti oilfield in February 2006. the Chinguetti oilfield was owned by a consortium of companies that included Bg group plc, Hardman resources Ltd., Premier Oil plc, roc Oil Ltd., government-owned Société Mauritanienne de Hydrocarbures, and Woodside Petroleum Ltd. Petroleum production from the Chinguetti field was expected to average 75000 oilbbl/d. the first 1000000 oilbbl produced were shipped to international united Petroleum & Chemicals Co.
 Ltd. of the People's Republic of China, which was the trading arm of China Petroleum and Chemical Corp.
 Petroleum reserves at Chinguetti were estimated to be 120000000 oilbbl.
-Companies exploring for petroleum in the country during 2006 included Baraka Petroleum Ltd. of Australia in joint venture with CnPC international Ltd. of China, which planned to drill the Heron-1 well, and dana Petroleum plc of the United Kingdom, which on December 5 announced the discovery of petroleum at its offshore aigrette-1 exploration well in Block 7.
+Companies exploring for petroleum in the country during 2006 included Baraka Petroleum Ltd. of Australia in a joint venture with CnPC international Ltd. of China, which planned to drill the Heron-1 well, and dana Petroleum plc of the United Kingdom, which on December 5 announced the discovery of petroleum at its offshore aigrette-1 exploration well in Block 7.